CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 Download link: `tutorial data with MEEG obj6 data only <datadb-meg_obj6.zip>`_.

+.. _cimec2016_intro_links:

 Links
 -----
 Official website: http://cosmomvpa.org.
 This is the up-to-date authoritative source.

 Internal backup mirror (CIMeC-only): http://mat-storage-weisz.unitn.it/cosmomvpa/.
 This website may be out of date, but should be used for downloading example data.

+Part 2, MEG slides:

+    + `Hands on MEG 01 <_static/external_contrib/HandsOnMEG-01.pdf>`_
+    + `Hands on MEG 02 <_static/external_contrib/HandsOnMEG-02.pdf>`_
+    + `Hands on MEG 03 <_static/external_contrib/HandsOnMEG-03.pdf>`_
+    + `Hands on MEG 04 <_static/external_contrib/HandsOnMEG-04.pdf>`_

 Assignments
 +++++++++++

+In the first part (MVPA for fMRI and MEEG using CoSMoMVPA; before May 3), we plan one assignment per week; each assignment will involve MVPA using CoSMoMVPA.
-In the first four weeks we plan one assignment per week.
-In addition, one assignment after classes have ended *may* be added.
-Each assignment will involve MVPA using CoSMoMVPA.
-More details about assignments will be added here soon.
+In the second part (MEEG analysis using FieldTrip; after May 3) we plan three assignments, of which only two have to be completed.
+More details about the second part will be added here soon.

 Notes:

-- You can use PyMVPA for all fMRI exercises (instead of CoSMoMVPA), but you will be more or less on your own; PyMVPA is not part of the course.
+- You can use PyMVPA for all fMRI MVPA exercises (instead of CoSMoMVPA), but you will be more or less on your own; PyMVPA is not part of the course.
-- Using PyMVPA for the MEEG exercises is currently rather challening, as there is little support for MEEG in PyMVPA.
+- Using PyMVPA for the MEEG exercises is currently rather challenging, as there is little support for MEEG in PyMVPA.

 Preparation
 -----------